chef/chef-web-docs/chef_master/source/windows.rst

       * - ``True``
         - ``bool($true)``

-   These are converted into the corresponding Windows PowerShell type during the chef-client run.
+   These are converted into the corresponding Windows PowerShell type during the Chef Infra Client run.

    .. end_tag